dataforgoodfr/quotaclimat/README.md

 ```
 ## Contributing

-Please, don't commit to main.
-We are working out to protect main while being able to write data through GH actions.
-In the meanwhile, don't be that guy.

 ### :nut_and_bolt: Setting up the environment
 Doing the following step will enable your local environement to be aligned with the one of any other collaborator.